thisisvarma/BigData/README.md

 * Open Terminal(In my case, I am using ubuntu, but, use cmd for Windows machine) and navigate to VagrantFile path
 * run "vagrant up" command
 * do "vagrant ssh"

+In ideal conditions, we should be able to login to ubuntu OS which has all packages what we need to continue with our training

 ### Note : vagrant box may change/remove/update from vagrant cloud storage.
 At this point of time, i have below features